The Bride of Christ | Characteristics of Jesus' Radiant, Holy Bride

 Notice that she "appeared in heaven."
 Although her geographical place was still on earth (vs. 6,13-16), her spiritual place was "seated... with him in the heavenly realms in Christ Jesus" (Eph.
 2:6).

-Note: The bride is still on earth; the heavenly bridegroom is still literally in heaven until his second coming recorded in Revelation 19.
+Note: The bride of Christ is still on earth; the heavenly bridegroom is still literally in heaven until his second coming recorded in Revelation 19.
 There is a parallel of sorts in Mary's conception of Jesus by the power of God (Luke 1:30-35).
 She was on earth, God was in heaven, yet by the power of God Mary became pregnant.

 The perfected, bridal church will bear a fast and massive harvest of souls brought into the kingdom of God.
 This "son, a male child," is generally understood to be a company of people — perhaps related to the overcomers of Rev. 2:26-27.